project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 ## Setting the Admin password

-- Log into the docker container which is running your keycloak service by following below commands
+- Log into the docker container running keycloak by executing the following commands:
 <pre>
 # Find where the container is running
 docker service ps keycloak1